disqus/gutter/README.rst

 While catching all exceptions is generally bad form and hides error, most of the time you do not want to fail an application request just because there was an error checking a switch condition, *especially* if there was an error during checking a ``Condition`` for which a user would not have applied in the first place.

 That said, you would still probably want to know if there was an error checking a Condition.
-To acomplish this, ``chimera``-client provides a ``condition_apply_error`` signal which is called when there was an error checking a ``Condition``.
+To acomplish this, ``gutter``-client provides a ``condition_apply_error`` signal which is called when there was an error checking a ``Condition``.
 The signal is called with an instance of the condition, the input which caused the error and the instance of the Exception class itself:

 .. code:: python